Measure N - Parcel Tax Renewal 2024

 How are DJUSD schools funded?

+Schools are funded by a combination of sources.
 For forty years, our community schools have relied on locally controlled parcel tax funding to provide a high-quality education to our students and support our teachers.
 Local parcel tax funding accounts for 9% of the District’s budget.

 How has local funding supported our schools?

-Local funding has helped DJUSD retain high-performing teachers, support quality academics, protect art and music programs, and maintain library services.
+Parcel taxes have helped DJUSD retain high-performing teachers, support quality academics, protect art and music programs, and maintain library services.
 This source of funding is set to expire in July 2025 and would require voter approval in order to be renewed.

 What happens if local school funding expires?